Up to 50% off sofas & mattresses — limited‑time deals.

 Does Comfy Sofa work for long laptop sessions?

-Yes—think of it as lounge seating, not a desk chair.
-With a small lumbar cushion and a more upright pillow setup, laptop work was comfortable.
-Without support, I started slouching after about an hour.
+Yes, but it works better as lounge seating than true task seating.
+In our testing, a small lumbar cushion and a more upright pillow stack made laptop work reasonable.
+Without that extra support, slouching started to show up after about an hour.

 Which configuration is best for couples?